Democratic Network: History

-During the 2005 Aruban general election the party obtained 3330 votes which was sufficient for 1 out of 21 seats.
-In 2009 and 2013 it participated but did not obtain a seat.
+During the 2005 Aruban general election, the party obtained 3,330 votes which was sufficient for one out of 21 seats.
+The party participated in both the 2009 and 2013 elections; however, it failed to win a seat in either election.

-For the 2017 Aruban general election Ricardo Croes was the party list leader.
+For the 2017 Aruban general election, Ricardo Croes was the party list leader.
 Party founder Lampe was number two on the list.
-The party obtained 4166 votes and thus one seat in the Estates of Aruba.
+The party obtained 4,166 votes and thus one seat in the Estates of Aruba.
 The party subsequently became part of the government coalition led by Prime Minister Evelyn Wever-Croes.
 Lampe joined the cabinet as specialist Minister of Education, Science and Sustainable Development and resigned his party membership to do so.